uesseu/ninwavelets/README.md

 It seems bad, and this is why I wrote this package.

 ### Reverse mode
-Even if there is formula of wavelet, in this mode,
+Even if there is a formula of wavelet, in this mode,
-ninwavelet try to perform inverseFFT before convolving.
+ninwavelet tries to perform inverseFFT before convolving.

 ## About modes